amitabhaghosh197/Development-all/javascript/readme.md

-# Few writing formats in javascript
+# Few writing formats in javascript As from Smashing EBOOK JAVSCRIPT ESSENTIALS

 ## 1. Ternary Operator

  Details